karanveersp/DockerizedNetCoreApp/README.md

 ENTRYPOINT ["dotnet", "NetCoreDocker.dll"]
 ```

-The `FROM mcr.microsoft.com/dotnet/aspnet:5.0` is an image containing the dotnet 5.0 runtime.
+The `FROM mcr.microsoft.com/dotnet/aspnet:5.0` command is to pull an image containing the dotnet 5.0 runtime.

 The `COPY` command tells docker to copy the specified folder on your computer to a folder on the container.
 Here, the _publish_ folder is copied to a folder named _DockerizedApp_ inside the container.